Advance HE Fellowships

 • Attended one of the TIU Introductory Advance HE Fellowship Workshop and/or already commenced their application in consultation with the TIU.

-The workshops provide tips and examples of successful applications, feedback on your applications, and opportunities to network with other applicants and to undertake quite productive writing.
+The workshops provide tips and examples of successful applications, feedback on your applications, and opportunities to network with other applicants and to undertake quiet productive writing.

 Participants should try to attend as many sessions as possible to progressively build their application.
 Please bring along your current DRAFT application (or part thereof) to each session.